avani1010/customer-support-management/README.md

 ## RAG Knowledge Base

-The 9 compliance documents were written from scratch using TF-IDF differential analysis on the training set — identifying vocabulary that appears significantly more in each department's real tickets than in all other departments.
+The 9 compliance documents were written from scratch using differential analysis on the training set — identifying vocabulary that appears significantly more in each department's real tickets than in all other departments.
 Each document contains:

 - **Overview** — department scope and distinction from similar departments
 - **Key Vocabulary** — exact terms extracted from real training tickets